LukeMS/keltor/rst/index.rst

 Cyclopes
 =========

-These beasts are all but unknown in the Middle Lands.
+These beasts are all but unknown in the `Middle Lands`_.
 They are more common in the Spice Kingdoms and on very rare occasion found inhabiting the warm islands in the Narrow Sea.
 While finding a cyclops on one of these islands is rare, it is even more rare that the explorer gets away from them.
 There are legends of ruins in the deep south jungles of the Spice Kingdoms which are suppose to be from a mighty cyclops civilization.

 Derro